 Upstairs, in their room, she and Thom did little more than peel off their sodden clothes and pull on drier ones before heading back down.
 Still, they reached the dining room to find a delightful salad and several delicious-smelling bowls of steaming hot food already laid out on the beautifully set table.
 As they took their seats, Colleen came from the kitchen with a platter of thick-sliced steak.
 Dusty followed close behind, pulling out her chair when she had set the platter down.

 Watching Dusty play ‘husband’ brought a sudden warmth to Anna’s eyes, and a self-conscious smile to her lips, as she recalled the anything-but-normal boy she’d known once—back on the Avenue.
-All he’d ever really wanted—and never had back then—was family.
+All he’d ever really wanted—and never had then—was family.
 Now, at last, he was really going to have that.
-Anna could hardly have invented a better partner for him than Colleen.
-Such very long journeys—for both Dusty and herself—in what seemed so few years.
+And with such a multi-talented, self-possessed, and compassionate woman.
+Such very long journeys—for both Dusty and for herself—in what seemed so few years.

 When Dusty had finished circling the table to fill their glasses with Syrah, Colleen raised her glass to Thom and Anna.
 “Bon appétit—and welcome home!”

 “We appreciate your hospitality,” Thom joked.
-“Especially on such a dreadful night.”
+“What a pleasure to be cooked for—especially on such a dreadful night!”